scraemon/scraemon/README.md

 - 👋 Hi, I’m @scraemon
-- 👀 I’m interested in Clojure, Elixir, F#, Java, Python, Bash and Javascript
+- 👀 I’m interested in C#, F#, Python, and Bash
-- 🌱 I’m currently learning microservices architecture and improving DevOps.
+- 🌱 Currently leveling up on both .Net and Azure
+- :deciduous_tree: At work, I’m building Python microservices hosted on Azure, improving DevOps, and writing Python packages
-- 💞️ I’m looking to collaborate on microservices and DevOps relating to Clojure, Elixir and F#.
+- 💞️ I’m looking to collaborate on APIs, microservices and developer tools relating to .Net: C# and F#
 - 📫 How to reach me: (eye) (eh) (en) at (scream) (in) dot (calm)

 <!---